infopark/scrivito_seo_page_extender/README.md

 ### Google analytics

-Adding google analytics:

-A partial to add google analytics can be used:
+A partial to add google analytics can be used.
-`anonymize-ip` is set to `false` in this script.

 ```ruby
 <%= render 'seo_page_extender/google_analytics', key: 'your-googleAnalytics-key' %>
 ```

+We set `anonymize-ip` to `false` in this script.

 ### Canonical link

-Only render the partial.
-In Meta data detail view, you can set your own url if needed.
-Per default, the scrivito_path method is used.
+By default we use `scrivito_path` to define the canonical link.
+If you need a different one, you can set the `meta_canonical` attribute in you obj.

 ```ruby
 <%= render 'seo_page_extender/canonical_link' %>